Ex-Detroit Mayor Kwame Kilpatrick will be released from prison this week, sister claims

 In a February letter to President Trump, the Ebony Foundation, a nonprofit dedicated to combating mass incarceration, argued that Kilpatrick's lengthy sentence was not appropriate for his crimes.

-Kilpatrick has been incarcerated at a low-security prison in Indiana.
+Kilpatrick has been incarcerated at a low-security prison in Louisiana.
 He is officially scheduled to be released in January 2037.

 “The thing that makes the whole thing difficult for Kwame is the length of time he has left to go on his sentence,” Harold Gurewitz, one of Kilpatrick’s lawyers, told The Detroit News.
 “I’m a little bit suspicious.”